anishgowda21/dynasty-timeline/README.md

 ## Technologies Used

-- React
+- React 19
-- React Router for navigation
+- React Router v6 for navigation (HashRouter for GitHub Pages compatibility)
 - Tailwind CSS for styling
 - Context API for state management
 - localStorage for data persistence
+- Vite as the build tool

 ## Project Structure